jensaymoo/AlterRoslynMcp/README.md

 ### `list_types`

 Use this tool when you need to list types declared in a specific loaded project.
 It is useful for project-scoped discovery and for finding type symbols by name before calling tools like `list_members`, `resolve_symbol`, or `get_type_hierarchy`.
-Results are human-source-first by default, so generated/intermediate declarations are filtered out of the default listing.
+For automation, prefer projectPath as the stable selector; projectId is snapshot-local to the active workspace snapshot.
+Results prefer handwritten declarations by default and now report source bias, completeness, and degraded discovery hints.

 Parameters:
 - `projectPath` (optional): Exact path to a project file (`.csproj`).
 This is the recommended stable selector for automation.
 Specify only one of `projectPath`, `projectName`, or `projectId`.